CoVID-19 Related QUESTION

 Q: I am a student who received an emergency grant under Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA) (P.L.
 116-260) for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic.
 Does this grant count as gross income?

-Q: I received an emergency financial aid grant under the CARES Act and used some of it to pay for course materials that are now required for online learning because my college or university campus is closed.
+Q: I received an emergency grant under the HEERF Act and used some of it to pay for course materials that are now required for online learning because my college or university campus is closed.
 Can I claim a tuition and fees deduction for the cost of these materials, or treat the cost of these materials as a qualifying education expense for purposes of claiming the American Opportunity Credit or the Lifetime Learning Credit?

 Change in Financial Circumstances

 Document Delivery to the Office of Financial Aid and Scholarships

 A: Please do not send documents via fax or email.
 Your personal information is at risk.
 Instead, upload documents using the secure document upload feature on AidLink.
 Please upload PDF documents if possible.
 You can use free apps such as CamScanner or Scannable to scan documents using your smartphone.
 Alternatively, you may also send documents by mail (or to our office drop box) Be sure to provide the student's Red ID on all documents.